 This provides an additional frictional component to the pier's capacity.

 Even though this frictional capacity may be significant, it is conservatively ignored in the determination of the pier's factor of safety against pier settlement.

-We provide free, written push pier installation inspection.
-If you would like to schedule your free on-site inspection, professional consultation, and written system design, call (352) 247-7716 or email us today!
+Our team at LRE Foundation Repair in Tampa provides free, written push pier installation inspection.
+If you would like to schedule your free on-site inspection, professional consultation, and written system design, call 1-844-610-2840 or email us today!
 Our service area includes Saint Petersburg, Tampa, Orlando, Bradenton, Lakeland, Sarasota, Ocala, Kissimmee, Daytona Beach, Clearwater and the surrounding areas.

 Disclaimer: A fee will be assessed if the home is in the process of a sale and a non-owner or realtor is requesting the site visit or estimate.